Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: TextRAG Metrics

-\paragraph{Citation Quality} To evaluate Citation Quality, \acle introduces a recall and precision.
-Citation Quality Recall measures if the concatenation of all cited sources fully supports the citing sentence.
-Citation Quality Precision detects irrelevant citations by evaluating if a sentence is still supported by its associated citations after removing one of the sources.
-Both precision and recall involve comparing a sentence against the concatenation of multiple passages.
-To transition Citation Quality to multimodality, we modify the support from (sentence,passages) pairs to (sentence,videos) pairs.
+\paragraph{Citation Quality} \acle also uses recall and precision metrics to evaluate Citation Quality.
+Citation Quality Recall assess whether all the sources cited by a sentence, jointly considered (i.e., concatenated), support the citing sentence.
+Citation Quality Precision penalizes irrelevant citations by assessing whether a sentence remains (jointly) supported by its cited sources when one of them is removed.
+Both precision and recall involve comparing a sentence against the concatenation of multiple text passages.
+In this work, we instead consider multiple multimodal documents.

-Citation Quality has two main limitations.
-(1)~From a factuality perspective, the sentences that \acle compares to the sources express multiple subclaims, making it harder to evaluate the support between the (sentence,sources) pair and requiring that all subclaims in a sentence be supported.
-(2)~From a multimodal perspective, concatenating multiple sources (e.g., multiple videos) raises issues with computational constraints and the lack of multi-video training data for VLMs.
+Citation Quality has two limitations: (1)~sentences typically express multiple subclaims, making support harder to evaluate than with subclaims, and (2)~concatenating multiple documents is computationally infeasible for long multimodal sources and unsupported by current training data.

-\argue \cite{mayfield2024nuggets} look to make judgments about predictions for information and citation support.
-To evaluate these qualities, \argue uses nuggets, a collection of question-answer pairs on the topic, to asses the coverage of information (Nugget Coverage) and calculates the support between sentences and citations (Sentence Support).